For UK crypto investors before May 2027

 What is CARF and why does May 2027 matter?

 The Crypto-Asset Reporting Framework (CARF) is an OECD-designed regime that requires crypto exchanges to report customer activity to tax authorities.
-The UK activated CARF on 1 January 2026.
-The first automatic data exchange between HMRC and other tax authorities is expected from May 2027, covering 2026 activity.
-From that point forward, HMRC will receive a structured feed of exchange-side records — names, addresses, tax IDs, and transaction history — that it can match against your Self Assessment.
+The UK activated CARF on 1 January 2026, and the implementing regulations are now final law (SI 2025/744).
+UK-serving exchanges must file their first reports — covering 2026 activity — with HMRC by 31 May 2027, including data on UK-resident users directly.
+Data on UK users of overseas exchanges follows via international exchange between tax authorities from later in 2027.
+From that point forward, HMRC holds a structured feed of exchange-side records — names, addresses, tax IDs, and transaction history — that it can match against your Self Assessment.
+The 2026/27 return, due 31 January 2028, is the first one HMRC can cross-check against CARF data.

 Which exchanges and platforms are covered?

 CARF applies to centralised exchanges and custodial services that operate in or serve UK customers — Coinbase, Binance, Kraken, and around 50 UK-serving providers in total.
-DeFi protocols (Uniswap, Aave, Curve, etc.) are not reporting entities under CARF.
+The final UK rules use a control-based test rather than a blanket DeFi carve-out: a protocol or front-end with an identifiable controlling business can be a reporting entity, while genuinely autonomous protocols (Uniswap, Aave, Curve, etc.) have no one to file the report.
+In practice most DeFi activity stays outside the feed.
 However, exchange deposit and withdrawal records still let HMRC link wallets back to identified accounts, and on-chain activity is fully traceable from there.

 What if my exchange filings don't match what I filed?